Shvayne/0x00-python-practice_projects/README.md

 1. **face.pyw**: this project introduces you to python graphics by teaching you to draw a basic smiley. please note for this and other graphic related files, you would need to download zelle's graphics module and install it through your system's command line

-2. **triangle.pyw**: This project explores dives further into python graphics by teaching you to draw a basic triangle using mouse input.
+2. **triangle.pyw**: This project dives further into python graphics by teaching you to draw a basic triangle using mouse input.
+3. **back_and_forth.py**: this project introduces you to the world of gifs :)
+4. **back_and_forth_v2.py**: this project is an improvement on back_and_forth.py and introduces new functions to make the gif run seamlessly

 ## Getting Started